Child Maintenance Solicitors

 The Department of Work and Pensions has been responsible for the child maintenance system since August 2012.
 The Department’s function is to promote the financial responsibility that parents have for their children and to provide help and guidance and effective enforcement through the Child Maintenance Group.

 Child Maintenance Options

-This is a free organisation which provides information and impartial advice to help separating couples set up a family-based agreement.
+This is a free organisation that provides information and impartial advice to help couples in the act of separation to set up a family-based agreement.

 Child Support Agency/Child Maintenance Service

 These organisations deal with statutory child maintenance arrangements.
 They can assist by assessing how much the absent parent should pay and they can either leave you to deal with the mechanics of making the payments yourselves, or they can help you collect the payment if you are the parent with care.

 Either parent can make an application for an assessment.

 If you have a court order dealing with child maintenance made before April 2003, you cannot set up a statutory arrangement.
 If you have a court order dealing with child maintenance made after April 2003 you cannot set up a statutory arrangement for 12 months from the date of the order.

 There are currently several reforms being introduced by the government which are gradually being phased in.